Difference Between Stock vs Options

 Below is the top 5 difference between Stock vs Options

-Key differences between Stock vs Options
+Key Differences Between Stock vs Options

-- Stocks come with ownership benefits like dividends, stock bonuses, Voting rights.
+- Stocks come with ownership benefits like dividends, stock bonuses, and Voting rights.
 Options come with no benefits for the option holder.

 - Stocks, when used as invested instruments used for a long-term view with more than 6 to 10 years, Options are more of short terms ranging from a few weeks to months for hedging portfolios.

-- Stocks are used by individuals, mutual fund managers, pension fund managers, traders, portfolio managers.
+- Stocks are used by individuals, mutual fund managers, pension fund managers, traders, and portfolio managers.
 Options are limited used by traders and portfolio managers (as hedging tools)

 Stock vs Options Comparison Table

 As you can see, there are many Comparisons between Stock vs Options.
-Let’s look at the top Comparison between Stock vs Options are as follows –
+Let’s look at the top Comparison between Stock vs Options as follows –

-The basis of Comparison |
+The Basis of Comparison |

 Stock |